 While there are facts we may never know about what happened in Dallas on November 22nd, the pieces left behind continue the tale of Kennedy’s Camelot.
-His final phone calls and his final drive provide insight into his last days, but historians still find more fascination in Kennedy’s devotion – as a leader and as a parent.
+His final phone calls and his final drive provide insight into his last days, but historians still find more fascination in Kennedy’s devotion – as a leader and as a father.

 We’re seeking JFK consignments!